-4.3 Electrocatalyst

-Electrocatalysts play a crucial role in enhancing the reaction kinetics and selectively promoting the desired CO_2 reduction to CO, minimising side reactions.
+4.3 Electrocatalyst Electrocatalysts play a crucial role in enhancing the reaction kinetics and selectively promoting the desired CO_2 reduction to CO, minimizing side reactions.
 Various materials can serve as electrocatalysts, including metals, metal alloys, metal oxides, and organic compounds.
 Catalyst design is crucial for achieving high efficiency and selectivity.

-4.4 Reaction conditions

-Reaction conditions, including temperature and pressure, can influence the efficiency of the electrocatalytic reduction.
+4.4 Reaction conditions Reaction conditions, including temperature and pressure, can influence the efficiency of the electrocatalytic reduction.
 Optimal conditions are determined based on the specific electrocatalyst and system design.

-4.5 Equipment

-The required equipment is an electrochemical cell configuration, a device that in this case, converts electrical energy chemical energy through redox (reduction-oxidation) reactions.
+4.5 Equipment The required equipment is an electrochemical cell configuration, a device that in this case, converts electrical energy chemical energy through redox (reduction-oxidation) reactions.
 The specific configuration of an electrochemical cell determines how reactants are supplied, how reactions occur, and how electrical energy is generated or consumed.

-Key components in an electrochemical cell configuration include:
+Key components in an electrochemical cell configuration include: a) Electrodes:

-a) Electrodes:

 An electrochemical cell typically consists of two electrodes: an anode and a cathode.
-The anode is where oxidation (loss of electrons) occurs, while the cathode is where reduction (gain of electrons) takes place.
+The anode is where oxidation (loss of electrons) occurs, while the cathode is where reduction (gain of electrons) takes place. b) Electrolyte:

-b) Electrolyte:

 The electrolyte is a medium that allows ions to move between the anode and cathode, completing the electrical circuit.
-It may be a liquid or solid, depending on the type of electrochemical cell.
+It may be a liquid or solid, depending on the type of electrochemical cell. c) Separator:

-c) Separator:

 A separator is used to physically separate the anode and cathode to maintain the purity of the products in each compartment while allowing ion flow between them.
-The separator prevents direct contact between the electrodes, reducing the risk of short circuits.

-d) Cell casing:
+The separator prevents direct contact between the electrodes, reducing the risk of short circuits. d) Cell casing:

 The electrochemical cell is enclosed in a casing or housing, providing structural support and protection for the internal components.
-The casing is typically designed to be electrically insulating.

-e) External circuit:
+The casing is typically designed to be electrically insulating. e) External circuit:

-The external circuit connects the anode and cathode and allows the electrons to flow between them.
-In the case of non-spontaneous reactions, as it is for electrocatalytic cells, a voltage source is required to make the reactions happen.

-f) Voltage source (Electromotive force - EMF):
+The external circuit connects the anode and cathode through an electrical load (such as a light bulb, motor, or electronic device).
+When a load is connected, electrons flow through the external circuit, generating an electric current.
+In non-spontaneous reactions, a voltage source is required instead of an electrical load. f) Voltage source (Electromotive force - EMF):

-A voltage source (EMF) is incorporated to drive the non-spontaneous reactions.

-g) Flow system:
+A voltage source (EMF) is incorporated to drive the non-spontaneous reactions. g) Flow system:

 In continuous-flow systems, reactants are stored in external tanks and are pumped into the cell during the reaction.
-This flow design allows for scalability and flexible energy storage.

-h) Gas diffusion layers:
+This flow design allows for scalability and flexible energy storage. h) Gas diffusion layers:

 Gas diffusion layers (GDL) are incorporated to facilitate the diffusion of reactant gases to the electrode surfaces, increasing its concentration.

-Understanding and optimising the cell configuration are crucial steps in designing efficient and reliable electrochemical devices for various purposes.

-5 Evaluation of the production rate per electrode area

-The production rate per electrode area represents the amount of the desired product (e.g., CO) generated per unit area of the electrode over a specified time.
-It is often expressed in terms of partial current density (current density towards the desired product).
-The partial current density is obtained by multiplying the current density with the Faraday efficiency (moles of product per moles of electrons).
+Understanding and optimizing the cell configuration are crucial steps in designing efficient and reliable electrochemical devices for various purposes.
+5 Evaluation of the production rate per electrode area 5.1 General The production rate represents the amount of the desired product (e.g., CO) generated per unit area of the electrode over a specified time.
+It is often expressed in terms of current density (current per unit area) or Faraday efficiency (moles of product per moles of electrons).
 The following factors influence the production rate: